somesuchnonsense/debrid-blackhole/docs/docs/configuration/arrs.md

 - `host`: The host URL of the Arr application, including protocol and port
 - `token`: The API token/key of the Arr application
 - `cleanup`: Whether to clean up the Arr queue (removes completed downloads).
 This is only useful for Sonarr.
+- `skip_repair`: Automated repair will be skipped for this *arr.
+- `download_uncached`: Whether to download uncached torrents (defaults to debrid/manual setting)

 ### Finding Your API Key
 #### Sonarr/Radarr/Lidarr